Deutsche Wohnen & Co. enteignen: Background

-Article 14 of the German constitution states that "property entails obligations.
+Article 14 of the Basic Law states that "property entails obligations.
 Its use shall also serve the public good".
-This passage has been used previously in the past to advocate for pauses on rent increases or expropriation of high-volume property ownership.
+This passage dates from 1949 and has never been used before.
+But the existence of an article allowing socialization was employed to advocate for pauses on rent increases or expropriation of high-volume property ownership.

-Article 15 states the legal basis that "Grund und Boden [..] können zum Zwecke der Vergesellschaftung durch ein Gesetz [..] in Gemeineigentum.. überführt werden (Land, natural resources and means of production may, for the purpose of socialization, be transferred to public ownership or other forms of public enterprise by a law that determines the nature and extent of compensation).
-This Article has never been used before.
+Article 15 states the legal basis i.e "Grund und Boden [..] können zum Zwecke der Vergesellschaftung durch ein Gesetz [..] in Gemeineigentum.. überführt werden (Land, natural resources and means of production may, for the purpose of socialization, be transferred to public ownership or other forms of public enterprise by a law that determines the nature and extent of compensation).
+Article 15 has never been used in practice.

 Even if the referendum passes, it would not be legally binding, and specific language would need to be spelled out, including compensation amounts which then would need to be passed by the Berlin Senate.
 The German constitution says the compensation amount should balance the interests of the public and other stakeholders.
 It would cost taxpayers an estimated amount between 7 and 36 billion euros, with the higher end being market rates.
 If the compensation amount is on the higher end, it could diminish the initiative's effectiveness.

-Initiative
+First referendum

 Signature collection—phase 1

 A total of 77,001 signatures were collected between April and July 2019.
 At least 58,000 of them were validated, exceeding the 20,000 signatures quorum required for a legal review by the Berlin Senate Department for the Interior and Sports.

 Legal review

 The legal review by the Berlin Senate took place over a period of 441 days from 4 July 2019 to 17 September 2020.
-Interior Senator Geisel was accused of intentionally delaying the review by the initiative, The Left and Green parties.
+Senator for Interior Geisel was accused of intentionally delaying the review by the initiative, The Left and Green parties.
 The text of the resolution was modified in order to be legally compliant.